The following guide provides a series of recommendations for improving the security (“hardening”) of your Acunetix On Premise installation.

 Use your own Server Certificate

-You may use your own server certificate, in which case you have to generate the private key and the certificate in the aforementioned formats and set them in the
+You may use your own server certificate, in which case you have to generate the private key and the certificate in the aforementioned formats and configure them in

-C:\ProgramData\Acunetix 11\settings.ini file in order to make Acunetix use them.
+C:\ProgramData\Acunetix\settings.iniin order for Acunetix to use them.
 The relevant lines from

 3. Firewall protection